observant/oada-client/API.md

 # API Endpoints

+The OpenLink API is a REST API using the JSON data format.

 ## Bookmarks - `/api/bookmarks`
 Responds to HTTP GET request and returns list of bookmarks for Observant OADA API.